Skip to main content

 Join experts Dr. Kristin Moriah and Edward Thomas in a discussion with Tianna Edwards to reflect on Black history in Kingston.

 As part of the event, attendees are invited to receive a free T-shirt featuring a local Black historical figure, printed by Alejandro Arauz through his Tracing Kingston’s Solidarities (TKS) collaboration with Agnes Etherington Art Centre.
+T-shirts will be available while quantities last, and attendees may also bring their own shirts to be printed on.

 Open to all.
 Culturally affirming refreshments will be provided.